DeeEmperor/mock-server/README.md

 # MockFlow

-MockFlow is a powerful, self-hosted Mock API Server designed for developers who need reliable, dynamic, and low-latency mock endpoints for testing and prototyping.
+MockFlow is a self-hosted Mock API Server designed for developers who need reliable, dynamic, and low-latency mock endpoints for testing and prototyping.

 ## Features